sonukuldeep/Docs/src/contents/interview.md

 React keeps a lightweight representation of the real DOM in the memory, and that is known as the virtual DOM.
 When the state of an object changes, the virtual DOM changes only that object in the real DOM, rather than updating all the objects.

+### Synthetic events

+In React, synthetic events are a way to handle and interact with browser events in a consistent and cross-browser-compatible manner.
+They are an abstraction layer on top of native browser events, provided by React to simplify event handling and provide a more predictable and unified API for working with events across different browsers.

+Here are some key points about synthetic events in React:

+- Cross-Browser Compatibility: Synthetic events are designed to work consistently across different web browsers, abstracting away some of the inconsistencies and quirks that can exist in browser-specific event implementations.

+- Performance Optimization: React uses a technique called event delegation to improve performance.
+Instead of attaching event listeners to individual DOM elements, React attaches a single event listener to the top-level document or a container element.
+When an event occurs, React determines which component's event handler should be called.
+This can lead to more efficient event handling in applications with many components.

+- Event Pooling: React uses an event pooling mechanism to reduce memory usage and improve performance.
+When an event is triggered, React reuses the same event object for all event handlers, making it more efficient than creating a new event object for each handler.

+- Automatic Cleanup: React takes care of automatically cleaning up event listeners when a component is unmounted.
+This helps prevent memory leaks that can occur if you manually attach event listeners.

+## Lifecycle methods

+In React, the lifecycle of a component refers to the series of events or methods that a component goes through from its creation and mounting in the DOM to its updating, unmounting, and removal from the DOM.

 ## Javascript

 ### Asynchronous code in js